Old Stone Mill NHS - The Delta Mill Society

 (Steve Clark MPP on left), l to r = Anna Greenhorn (40 years), Art Shaw (25 years) and Mary Freiday (15 years)

-The strength of The Delta Mill Society is the people that make things happen.
-This includes a very active and hands-on Board of Directors (all volunteers), excellent staff and a group of enthusiastic helper volunteers.
-In 2010, the 200th anniversary of the mill, a total of 77 volunteers worked throughout the year on various activities - planning and managing the year-long celebration, giving people tours of the mill, helping out at the various 200th anniversary activities, helping set up exhibits and much more.
+We are a 100% volunteer organization (we have no funding that would allow us to have core staff), and it is the strength of these volunteers, primarily the active (working) board of directors of the Delta Mill Society, that makes things happen.
+We also have a group of enthusiastic helper volunteers, in 2010, for the 200th anniversary of the mill, a total of 77 volunteers worked throughout the year on various activities - planning and managing the year-long celebration, giving people tours of the mill, helping out at the various 200th anniversary activities, helping set up exhibits and much more.

 A big thanks goes out to all our dedicated volunteers!!